World investors turn neutral on U.S. stock funds -EPFR

-NEW YORK (Reuters) - Fund investors worldwide turned neutral toward U.S. stocks in the latest week while pulling back sharply from high-yield "junk" bond funds, data from EPFR Global showed on Friday.
+NEW YORK Feb 8 (Reuters) - Fund investors worldwide turned neutral toward U.S. stocks in the latest week while pulling the most money out of high-yield junk bond funds in 11 weeks, data from EPFR Global showed on Friday.

-All stock funds had inflows of $6.56 billion in the latest week, showing that world investors still took some risk.
+All stock funds had inflows of $6.56 billion in the latest week, showing that world investors still sought some risk.
 The appetite for risk in stocks did not apply to bonds, however, as funds that hold riskier high-yield corporate bonds suffered outflows of $1.33 billion.
-That was the biggest net redemption in 11 weeks, EPFR Global said.
+That was the biggest cash loss in 11 weeks, EPFR Global said.

-European stock funds had outflows of $264 million, their first redemptions over a weekly period this year.
+European stock funds had outflows of $264 million, their first cash losses over a weekly period this year.
 Investors continued to favor emerging markets and poured $3.42 billion into funds that hold those countries' stocks.

 The benchmark S&P 500 rose 0.7 percent over the period.
 The momentum of the rally carried over from January, when the index rose 5.1 percent, its best monthly gain since October of 2011.